iskyd/Wasabi.jl/README.md

 Wasabi is a simple yet powerful ORM for the Julia Language.
 It currently supports postgresql and sqlite (more to come soon).
 Wasabi gives you access to a powerful query builder so that you don't need to write SQL and it automatically takes care of query params.
 It also gives you a simple way to manage tables and their updates using simple migrations.

+> **WARNING**: At the moment the latest version of Wasabi (0.3.0) works only with Julia 1.9 due to the use of Pkg Extension.
+You can use version 0.2.2 for previous versions of Julia, but note that this version depends both from LibPQ and SQLite.
+Version 0.3.0 can't be released yet to the General registry because Julia 1.9.0 is not yet released.

 ### Getting Started

 ```